What Is a Macular Hole?

 Macular Hole Treatment

 Surgery called vitrectomy is the best way to treat a macular hole.
 Your ophthalmologist removes the vitreous that is pulling on your macula.
-Then he or she puts a gas bubble inside the eye.
+Then they put a gas bubble inside the eye.
 This bubble helps flatten the macular hole and hold it in place while your eye heals.
 The gas bubble slowly goes away on its own.

 Things to know about vitrectomy surgery for macular hole: